MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/resource-organization.md

 # Resource organization for HPC in the finance sector

-This article provides recommendations that can help you align with the [Ready methodology](/azure/cloud-adoption-framework/ready) of the Cloud Adoption Framework for Azure.
+This article provides recommendations that can help you align HPC implementations in the finance sector with the [Ready methodology](/azure/cloud-adoption-framework/ready) of the Cloud Adoption Framework for Azure.

 ## Single vs. multiple Azure subscriptions

 In Azure Active Directory (Azure AD), a tenant represents an organization.
 It's a dedicated instance of Azure AD that an organization receives and owns when it signs up to use Azure.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.
-An Azure tenant can have multiple subscriptions, and each subscription can use the same Azure AD.
+An Azure tenant can have multiple subscriptions, and each subscription can use the same Azure AD instance.

 The needs of your organization determine whether you should use a single subscription or multiple subscriptions: